MMehdiMousavi/SuperCaustics/README.md

  - `o`: show outlines ground-truth

 ### Notes:
  - To save system resources during fast restarts, RTX and DLSS are set to disabled by default, so you need to press `D` everytime before taking screenshots.
+(Probe does that automatically.)
  - Due to the nature of real-time ray tracing (raytracing at lower resolution, upscale and denoise) screenshots made at non-native resolutions will appear noisy, since there is no denoise at the upper levels where screenshots are captured.
 This is why `c` is set to only taking screenshots at native resolution.
 However, if you wish to override that, you can set a custom screenshot size in `level blueprint` or by using `HighResShot` console command.
  - If you wish to, you can edit these key events inside the `level blueprint`.
  - surface normals ground truth `r` only shows the surface normal modality you choose in `Generator module`.